sindhura-pv/Authorship-Identification-and-Text-Generation/README.md

-# Authorship estimation and Text generation
+# Authorship identification and Text generation
 Objective

 To build Unigram, Bigram and Trigram language models to predict the probability that a given piece of test text belongs